 “Yet today, roughly 60 years after the passage of the Civil Rights Act of 1964, critical and influential institutions of American society, including the Federal Government, major corporations, financial institutions, the medical industry, large commercial airlines, law enforcement agencies, and institutions of higher education have adopted and actively use dangerous, demeaning, and immoral race- and sex-based preferences under the guise of so-called ‘diversity, equity, and inclusion’ (DEI) or ‘diversity, equity, inclusion, and accessibility’ (DEIA) that can violate the civil-rights laws of this Nation.”

-The order also revokes a 1965 executive order put in place by President Lyndon Johnson that mandated affirmative action programs for federal contractors and schools and universities receiving federal funds.
+The order also revokes a 1965 executive order put in place by President Lyndon Johnson that imposed affirmative-action requirements on federal contractors.
+The administration has since expanded its effort to address discriminatory DEI practices among covered federal contractors and subcontractors.
 A related separate order specifically restores merit-based hiring at the Federal Aviation Administration (FAA), ending DEI recruiting and hiring practices implemented during the Biden administration.

 The reaction within government agencies was swift, with the Office of Personnel Management (OPM) notifying agency heads to close all DEI offices within two days and placing workers in the roles on paid leave.